Television news reports are casting new light on the violence that

-Nation contributor A.C.
-Thompson discusses vigilante violence in New Orleans in the days after the Hurricane Katrina.
+flourished in New Orleans in the anarchic days after Hurricane Katrina in 2005.

 The indictment of Alex Sanchez, a revered gangbanger-turned-peacemaker, raises doubts about the LAPD and whether it should be released from a federal court order.